 Highlights of Second-Grade Science

 Second-grade students will analyze and classify different materials to develop an understanding of observable properties.
 They will explore how wind and water can change the shape of the land to compare design solutions to slow or prevent such change.
 Second graders will use information and models to identify and represent the shapes and kinds of land and bodies of water in an area and where water is found on Earth.
 They will also develop an understanding of what plants need to grow and how plants depend on animals for seed dispersal and pollination.

-FHPS is in the process of transitioning from the Grade Level Content Expectations to the Michigan Science Standards.
-Click either link to view the second-grade standards your child will be working toward in science.
+FHPS focuses on instruction and learning of the Michigan Science Standards.
+Click on the link to view the second-grade standards your child will be working toward in science.